Case Study 1: Reducing poverty among smallholder farmers through enhanced trade regimes and value chains for coffee in Uganda and Tanzania

 Key stakeholders

-Several stakeholders are involved in Tanzania coffee value chain, these perform different roles which complement each other:
+Several stakeholders were involved in Tanzania coffee value chain which had different roles which complemented each other:

 • Ministry of Agriculture as it vested the regulatory powers of all crops;